scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

-Based on observer and effort data, the total number of common dolphin captures in the large-vessel mackerel fishery was estimated (Table tab:dolphin-effort).
+Based on observer and effort data, the total number of common dolphin captures in the large-vessel mackerel fishery was estimated (Table 2).
 Over the entire reporting period, the number of estimated common dolphin captures peaked at 141 (95% c.i.: 56 to 276) in 2002--03, and remained relatively high (over 80 estimated common dolphin captures per fishing year) in the two subsequent fishing years.
 These high